Virus crisis easing across Sun Belt but could heat up again | WTOP

 — Public tours of the White House, halted nearly six months ago, are set to resume Sept.
 12.

-Associated Press writers Terry Tang in Phoenix, Emily Wagster Pettus in Jackson, Mississippi, and Nicky Forster in New York contributed to this report.
+Associated Press writers Terry Tang, Emily Wagster Pettus, Jay Reeves, Pat Eaton-Robb and Nicky Forster contributed to this report.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.